shayqn/Label-Videos/README.md

 ### Output

-All labels are saved as .csv files, where each frame has an associated frame number, animal_id (if in multiLabeler mode) and label.
+All labels are saved as .csv files, where each frame has an associated frame number and label.

 |           |   label       | frame |
 | ----------|:-------------:| -----:|